SIT-EE552-WS/course-site/_assignments/week-06-hw-3.md

 homework: 3
 ---

 A point in 3D space can be represented by Cateesian coordinates (x,y,z).
 The same point can also be specified in Cylindrical coordinates (r,θ,z).
-You can check if two points in Cartesian space are equal by checking that each component matche.
+You can check if two points in Cartesian space are equal by checking that each component matches.
 You can do the same for two points in Cylindrical coordinates.
 In order to compare a point in Cartesian coordinates to a point in Cylindrical coordinates, you will need to do some conversion.

 In the starter project, three classes are defined `abstract 3DPoint` and two subclasses `CartesianPoint` and `CylindricalPoint`.
 Implement `equals`